Have you ever wondered how the gas in your car turns into energy?

-“You can compare this structure to a staircase, whose steps towards the edges become narrower and narrower.
-In the middle it looks more like a ballroom.”
+“Because the platinum surface is curved, the atomic structure changes very gradually along the surface,” explains Juurlink.
+“You can compare this structure to a staircase, where the steps towards the edges become narrower and narrower.
+In the middle, it looks more like a ballroom.”

 “The unusual thing is that we usually don’t even really know how and why such catalysts speed up chemical reactions,” says Juurlink.